 - in prison,

 - convicted under any election act within the past 5 years,

-- found to be noncompliant with financial reporting from an MLA election within the past 5 years, or
+- found to be noncompliant with financial reporting from an MLA election within the past 5 years: the list of noncompliant candidates and financial agents can be found here, or

 - found by the court to not be able to make decisions for yourself.

 Some employers have rules for employees who are candidates.
 For example, you might have to take a leave of absence during election time.